 All residents enjoy easy access to IEP staff and advisors.
 Career-minded students appreciate the opportunity to meet corporate recruiters who frequently visit the IEP houses.

-The two houses have a combined 76 beds and are open to students at the sophomore level and above.
+The two houses have a combined 76 beds (click here to see the TI House Floor Plan and the IEP House Floor Plan) and are open to students at the sophomore level and above.
 Preference is given to IEP students and students with GPAs of 3.0 or above.
 Apply to live in the houses.

 Max Kade German Language Learning Community

 The Max Kade community in the TI House provides a unique living environment for students studying German.
 The floor combines German IEP students and German exchange students to immerse residents in the German language and culture.